Embedded accounting API

 - Early-access AI tool surface

-- White-label
+- UI

-- Co-design of partner-facing UI
+- Co-design of partner-facing surfaces

 Three layers.
-One source of truth.
+One source of truth

 Your application emits events.
 Paprel turns them into signed, validated, double-entry journals.
 Your read surfaces — reports, exports, audit trails — pull from the same ledger.